thrasher-corp/gocryptotrader/engine/apiserver.md

 Join our slack to discuss all things related to GoCryptoTrader!
 [GoCryptoTrader Slack](https://join.slack.com/t/gocryptotrader/shared_invite/zt-38z8abs3l-gH8AAOk8XND6DP5NfCiG_g)

+## Apiserver is Deprecated

+The REST and websocket API service in GoCryptoTrader is deprecated.

+Please migrate to GRPC endpoints.

-## Current Features for Apiserver
+## Documentation for posterity

-+ The API server subsystem is a deprecated service used to host a REST or websocket server to interact with some functions of GoCryptoTrader
-+ This subsystem is no longer maintained and it is highly encouraged to interact with GRPC endpoints directly where possible
-+ In order to modify the behaviour of the API server subsystem, you can edit the following inside your config file:
+In order to modify the behaviour of the API server subsystem, you can edit the following inside your config file:

-### deprecatedRPC
+#### deprecatedRPC

 | Config | Description | Example |
 | ------ | ----------- | ------- |
 | enabled | If enabled will create a REST server which will listen to commands on the listen address | `true` |
 | listenAddress | If enabled will listen for REST requests on this address and return a JSON response | `localhost:9050` |

-### websocketRPC
+#### websocketRPC

 | Config | Description | Example |
 | ------ | ----------- | ------- |